 - In the EOS network, there are more than 21 BP nodes.
 However, only 21 can at any given time be used in the network.
 And these 21 active nodes can change at any time based on popular votes.

 - Read more about what the community are discussing re the decentralisation issues of EOS on Reddit

 Neo has two main native cryptocurrencies:

 - The NEO token is the value token of the Neo blockchains.
-Neo produces Gas by staking it in a stakeable wallet.
+Neo produces Gas by staking it in a stackable wallet.
 Neo is used for consensus mechanism, network management, and updates.

 And for EOSIO there is one token, called EOS.

-The EOS token model works so that if you own EOS tokens that basically gives you the right to use the network to that same amount in computational power as you own in tokens.
+The EOS token model works so that if you own EOS tokens, that gives you the right to use the network to that same amount in computational power as you hold in tokens.

 Where can you buy EOS and NEO?

 If you are interested in buying either NEO or EOS, you will have a few different options.